William Haughey, Baron Haughey

-William Haughey, Baron Haughey, OBE (born 2 July 1956) is a Scottish businessman, philanthropist and chair of City Facilities Management Holdings Ltd.
+Sir William Haughey, Baron Haughey, OBE (born 2 July 1956) is a Scottish businessman, philanthropist and chair of City Facilities Management Holdings Ltd.

 Career

-Haughey had attended Holyrood Secondary School followed by Langside College, and then worked in the refrigeration and air-conditioning industry in Abu Dhabi before returning to Scotland to set up his own business with £70,000 of savings he had accrued.
+Haughey was educated at Holyrood Secondary School followed by Langside College.
+He then worked in the refrigeration and air-conditioning industry in Abu Dhabi before returning to Scotland to set up his own business with £70,000 of savings he had accrued.
 He founded City Refrigeration, a refrigeration equipment and maintenance supplier, with his wife Susan in 1985.

 After securing a service contract with the Tennent's company in the 1980s which led to agreements with further breweries, he sold a majority stake to the 3i equity firm.
 A downturn in the financial situation caused Haughey to sell two other small companies he had established back to City to increase turnover and broaden the range of services provided by the firm.
 In 1997 the firm signed a deal with Asda to maintain refrigeration equipment in stores throughout the United Kingdom.
 Due to the success of that venture, Haughey and his wife found themselves able to buy back almost full control of City from 3i in 1999, allowing them to have decisive input on its future strategic direction; a gradual, continuous expansion of its operations followed over the subsequent decades.

+He was part of a consortium, along with Dominic Keane, that bought Livingston in 2002.
+The West Lothian side were promoted to the Scottish Premier League within three years.
+The club's rise was short-lived as they were placed into administration on 3 February 2004.

+In August 2009, Keane was accused of defrauding lottery winner John McGuinness of £3m after a partnership to fund a new stand at Livingston FC went wrong.
+He was later cleared of all charges.